ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 ## Bootstrap

 Let’s test now the differences in the bootstrap value assignment methods to assess the support of nodes.
-We will first compare the execution time of 3 methods: ultrafast bootstrap, SH-alrt (Shimodaira-Hasegawa approximate likelihood-ratio test) and non-parametric bootstrap.
+We will first compare the execution time of 2 methods: ultrafast bootstrap  and non-parametric bootstrap.

 We will use the concatenated alignment of our 50 genes and use the model we obtained as the best one in the previous exercise.